 Actor John Travolta shot to superstardom (he was a regular on TV’s Welcome Back, Kotter) with the role of Tony Manero, a young Brooklyn man escaping strife at home and a cloudy future by attending discos on the weekends.
 Surrounded by a circle of friends, Tony becomes a local dance king with dance partner Annette (played by Donna Pescow).

 Badham would go on to be a busy director in the 1980’s, helming WarGames (1983), Blue Thunder (1983), Short Circuit (1986), Stakeout (1987) and the underrated American Flyers (1985).
 He wrote the book I’ll Be in My Trailer which focused on the creative tension and productivity between directors and actors.
-The first chapter opens with Badham and a crew of 60 waiting for then 22 year old Travolta to shoot on the Verrazano Bridge.
-But the required reading book for director’s anecdote is as much about how to work with actors as it is a young director learning how to run his set.
+The first chapter opens with Badham and a crew of 60 waiting for then 22-year old Travolta to shoot on the Verrazano Bridge.
+But the director’s anecdote is as much about how to work with actors as it is a young director learning how to run his set.

 Music catapulted the soon-to-be iconic movie even further but Bee Gees songs were added after filming was completed.
 They were approached by producer Robert Stigwood while recording a new album in France.
 Saturday Night Fever became the best-selling soundtrack of all time until 1992’s “The Bodyguard” and won a Grammy for Album of the Year.